MrSebi06/SteamViz/README.md

 # How to install the project

+## Frontend
-1. Install frontend dependencies: `npm install`
+Install frontend dependencies: `npm install`

+## Backend
+**Only if you want to gather data !
+Otherwise you can use the data already present in the repo.**
-2. Create a virtual environment: `cd data && python -m venv .venv`
+1. Create a virtual environment: `cd data && python -m venv .venv`
-3. Activate the virtual environment:
+2. Activate the virtual environment:
    - On Windows: `.venv\Scripts\activate`
    - On macOS/Linux: `source .venv/bin/activate`
-4. Install backend dependencies: `pip install -r requirements.txt`
+3. Install backend dependencies: `pip install -r requirements.txt`

 # How to run the project